mozman/ezdxf/docs/source/concepts/layers.rst

 * Layers give you a way to turn groups of objects on and off - both on the screen and on the plot.
 * Layers provide the most efficient way of controlling object color and linetype

-First you have to create layers, assigning them names and properties such as color and linetype.
-Then you can assign those layers to other drawing entities.
-To assign a layer just use its name as string.
-It is not recommend but it is possible to use layers without a layer definition, just use the layer name without a definition, the layer has the default linetype ``'Continuous'`` and the default color is ``1``.
+Create a layer table entry :class:`~ezdxf.entities.Layer` by :meth:`Drawing.layers.new`, assign the layer properties such as color and linetype.
+Then assign those layers to other DXF entities by setting the DXF attribute :attr:`~ezdxf.entities.DXFGraphic.dxf.layer` to the layer name as string.

+It is possible to use layers without a layer definition but not recommend, just use a layer name without a layer definition, the layer has the default linetype ``'Continuous'`` and the default color is ``7``.

 The advantage of assigning a linetype and a color to a layer is that entities on this layer can inherit this properties by using ``'BYLAYER'`` as linetype string and ``256`` as color, both values are default values for new entities.